BrianXu0623/Mental-Health-Website/backend/README.md

 > ❗<a>Note</a><br>
 > All the parameters described in each controller should be passed from the frontend as *@RequestHeader("token")* for token, otherwise *@RequestBody* by default
 > The {attribute} is interpreted to be part of the url, and will be used to run certain query.
 For example:
-> /api/threads/update/{threadId} - Using the provided threadId in the url, update its content
+> /cancel/{appointmentID} - Using the provided appointmentId in the url, set its status to 'cancelled'

 | Endpoint                  | Method | Parameters                          | Return                                                                                                        | Description                                                                                                                                                    |
 |---------------------------|--------|-------------------------------------|---------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|